⚠️ CAUTION — Buttermilk (Chaas)

 ✅ Reality: Reality: 'natural' says nothing about canine safety.
 Grapes, onion, garlic and neem are all natural and all dangerous to dogs.

-"With buttermilk (chaas), I tell families to judge it against their individual dog, not a generic rule.
+"With buttermilk (chaas), judge it against your individual dog rather than a generic rule.
 Set aside a plain portion before the masala goes in, keep it to the sizes in this guide, and watch how that particular dog handles it."

 Sources & References